 In guided meditations about pain, you “breathe into the spot that has pain” so that you relax.
 I combine visualization with deep breathing.
-I envision my blood vessels, heart and lungs being coated with a red color while I control my inhales and exhales.
+I envision my blood vessels, heart, and lungs being coated with a red color while I control my inhales and exhales.
 With each inhalation, my breath fills my body with a beautiful green color and then pushes out the red more and more with each exhalation.
-I envision strong healthy breaths transforming my body and strengthening it more everyday.
+I envision strong healthy breaths transforming my body and strengthening it more every day.

 According to Breathe Magazine, “Taking time to learn how to breathe effectively can help to alleviate stress, reduce anxiety, and maintain focus.
 Breathing is the link between body and mind just as your breath is influenced by your thoughts and emotions.
 They, in turn, are influenced by the pattern and speed of the breath.
-For example, anxiety, worry and upset cause the breathing to become faster.
+For example, anxiety, worry, and upset cause the breathing to become faster.
 If you consciously slow your breathing to a gentle wave-like pattern, you can soothe your nerves, settle your thoughts, and begin to calm yourself down.”

 Many times we don’t realize the origin of our stress or tension until we lay still for a minute.
-When I use guided meditation body scans, they help me relax even tiny places that hold tension.
+When I use guided meditation body scans, they help me relax even in tiny places that hold tension.
 Until I practiced with guidance, I wasn’t able to fully relax.
-I am now aware of tension even in my eyes, lips, jaw, nose, forehead, fingers, shoulders, wrists, ankles and toes.
-If you just give yourself five minutes to breathe, regroup and assess what your body needs, you can make better choices for yourself.
+I am now aware of tension even in my eyes, lips, jaw, nose, forehead, fingers, shoulders, wrists, ankles, and toes.
+If you just give yourself five minutes to breathe, regroup, and assess what your body needs, you can make better choices for yourself.

 So call me a hippie, but I’m all in on this meditation for anxiety thing.
-If you take the time to soften your thoughts and slow down, I promise your mind will thank you for it.
+If you take the time to soften your thoughts and slow down, then I promise your mind will thank you for it.
 I’ve created a Printable Bible Study on Fear and Anxiety to help direct your thoughts back to the One who knows you best.
 You can purchase it here:

 - What Is Mindfulness and How to Start Using it Today